Function recovery on manifolds using scattered data: Abstract

 \section{Abstract}

 We consider the task of recovering a Sobolev function on a connected compact Riemannian manifold $M$ when given a sample on a finite point set.
 We prove that the quality of the sample is given by the $L_\gamma(M)$-average of the geodesic distance to the point set and determine the value of $\gamma\in (0,\infty]$.
-This extends our findings on bounded convex domains [arXiv:2009.11275, 2020].
+This extends our findings on bounded convex domains [IMA~J.~Numer.~Anal., 44:1346--1371, 2024].
+As a byproduct, we prove the optimal rate of convergence of the $n$-th minimal worst case error for $L_q(M)$-approximation for all $1\le q \le \infty$.

 Further, a limit theorem for moments of the average distance to a set consisting of i.i.d.\ uniform points is proven.
 This yields that a random sample is asymptotically as good as an optimal sample in precisely those cases with $\gamma<\infty$.
 In particular, we obtain that cubature formulas with random nodes are asymptotically as good as optimal cubature formulas if the weights are chosen correctly.
 This closes a logarithmic gap left open by Ehler, Gr\"af and Oates [Stat.~Comput., 29:1203-1214, 2019].

-\textbf{Disclaimer.} This paper relies on our previous work~\cite{KS20} which is still in the revision process.
-The reader may therefore not yet find a complete proof of all the results that are presented in this paper.
-However, this only concerns the lower bound of Theorem~\ref{thm:int} for smoothness $s\not\in\IN$ and the lower bound of Corollary~\ref{cor:disc} in the case that the dimension $d$ is even.
-See Remark~\ref{rem:disclaimer} below.

-We are interested in the problem of recovering a real-valued function on a connected compact Riemannian manifold which is only known through a finite number of function values, obtained on a finite set of sampling points.
-We study this problem in the worst case setting, where the function is assumed to have some Sobolev regularity and the recovery error is measured in the $L_q$-norm.
+Let $M$ be a $d$-dimensional connected compact Riemannian manifold $M$.
+We are interested in the problem of recovering a function $f\colon M\to \IR$ which is only known through a finite number of function values, obtained on a finite set of sampling points.
+We study this problem in the worst case setting, where the function is assumed to belong to the unit ball of a Bessel potential (Sobolev) space